timmcginley/41936/Schedule/01/README.md

 16:10 - 17:00

 Analyse Brief as a Team - also reassess the points that you will go for in the project

+## Questions to consider this week

+* What is the identity of your subject group (company)?
+* How does your subject contribute to the team?
+* List one thing you need the most from each subject.
+* What is special about your group and what can you offer the team?
+* Which Team KPIs do you most align with?
+* Is everyone in your group on the same page?
+* PM: What values do you want your team to have?
+* Aspirations: How ambitious are you?